trayio/threadneedle/README.md

 }
 ```

-You can also specify the above in shorthand, declaring the status codes OR body strings on the top level:
+You can also specify the above in shorthand, declaring the status codes OR body strings at the top level:

 ```js
 {